mvolkmann/mysql-easier/README.md

 ## Installation

-To install mysql-easier, run `npm install -S mysql-easier`
+To install mysql-easier, run `npm install mysql-easier`

 ## General Use